 - Baxter State Park Home of Mt.
 Katahdin and the terminus of the AT.

-- Hiking and Walking in Maine a link to Maine Office of Tourism pages.
+- Hiking and Climbing a link to Maine Office of Tourism pages.

-- Bicycle and Pedestrian Trails in Maine PDF produced by the Maine Department of Transportation
+- Biking and Walking in Maine a link to the Maine Department of Transportation

 - East Coast Greenway information about the nearly 3,000 miles of trail in development between Canada and Key West, FLA.